All Saints' Church, Cambridge: All Saints in the Jewry

-A new church
+New church

-Although it was initially hoped that George Gilbert Scott would design the new church.
-G. F. Bodley who had been Scott's talented pupil (and was later a founder of Watts & Co.), was chosen.
+Although it was initially hoped that George Gilbert Scott would design the new church, G. F. Bodley who had been Scott's pupil (and was later a founder of Watts & Co.), was chosen.
 The foundation stone was laid on 27 May 1863 and the church was consecrated on 30 November 1864.
 Between 1869 and 1871 the present tower and spire were added, with St Oswald's Church, Ashbourne, Derbyshire, used as the model.
 The final ornament was a weather vane, donated by the Vice-Chancellor of the University of Cambridge, and fixed in place by the priest and author Herbert Mortimer Luckock, later Dean of Lichfield.
 The author and academic A. C. Bouquet was the parish priest from 1923 to 1945.

 As early as the 1920s, All Saints' was already being considered for redundancy by the Church of England.
-With better social housing in the city, many of the parish's residents had relocated causing the congregation of the church to drop rapidly.
+With better social housing in the city, many of the parish's residents had relocated causing the size of the congregation to drop rapidly.
 This was further aided by the purchase of other larger residences by University colleges whose students did not need a non-collegiate church in which to worship.
 The final vicar was installed in 1945 and, upon his retirement, services ceased in July 1973.
 It lay redundant for several years and fell into disrepair, during which time plans to demolish part of the building arose.
 These were abandoned in 1981.
-Today the church is available to hire for a wide range of events.